1993 Serbian parliamentary election

-Parliamentary elections were held in the Republic of Serbia on 19 December 1993.
-The Socialist Party of Serbia (SPS) emerged as the largest party in the National Assembly, winning 123 of the 250 seats.
+Parliamentary elections were held in the Yugoslav republic of Serbia on 19 December 1993, to elect members of the National Assembly.
+The Socialist Party of Serbia (SPS) of Slobodan Milošević emerged as the largest party in the National Assembly, winning 123 of the 250 seats.
 Following the elections, the SPS formed a government with New Democracy, which had run as part of the Democratic Movement of Serbia coalition.

 Background

 The elections were boycotted by political parties of ethnic Kosovo Albanians, who made up about 17% of the population.
+The Albanian minority from other parts of Serbia were represented by the Party for Democratic Action.

 Electoral lists

 Following electoral lists are electoral lists that received seats in the National Assembly after the 1993 election: